-Duke University School of Medicine is one of the nation's leading institutions for medical education, clinical care and biomedical research.
-Planning for the school began in 1925 when businessman James Buchanan Duke, benefactor of Duke University and The Duke Endowment, bequeathed $4 million to establish the Duke University School of Medicine, the Duke University School of Nursing and Duke University Hospital.
+Planning for the School of Medicine began nearly a century ago in 1925 when businessman James Buchanan Duke, benefactor of Duke University and The Duke Endowment, bequeathed $4 million to establish the Duke University School of Medicine, as well as the Duke University School of Nursing and Duke University Hospital.
 Less than five years after the school opened in 1930, the Association of American Medical Colleges (AAMC) ranked Duke in the top quarter of medical schools in the country.
-Now, 90 years later, the School of Medicine comprises more than 2,500 regular rank faculty physicians and researchers and nearly 2,000 health professions and biomedical PhD students.
-The School of Medicine, Duke University Health System, School of Nursing, and the Private Diagnostic Clinic (PDC) create Duke Health.

 Duke University School of Medicine is led by Mary E. Klotman, M.D., Dean and Vice Chancellor for Health Affairs.
 Dean Klotman works with a leadership team comprising 12 vice deans, a strategic planning officer, chief diversity and a communications officer, as well as department chairs and center and institute directors.
 Associate and assistant deans also assist the dean with the oversight and management of the School of Medicine.

 The Duke University School of Medicine comprises 24 clinical and basic science departments.
 The school’s strong emphasis on research to improve clinical outcomes encourages collaborations among faculty members, departments and other schools at the university, and has resulted in the development of numerous centers and institutes.